Devgaze/qangulars/README.md

 *Quick Angularjs Scaffolding* is my alternation of a project template built with a popular *Yeoman's Angular generator*.

 Yeoman's Angular Generator is a great tool and I enjoy using it, but every time when I start an AngularJS project, I find myself tweaking the project template  (mostly in the same way) to suit my needs.
-That leads me to spend time on unnecessary things, which is unproductive, especially when I am under a deadline constraint.
+That leads me to spend time on unnecessary things, which is not productive, especially when I am under a deadline constraint.

 ## How to use it?

-There is only step, clone the *repo* into your working directory
+Simply clone the repo to your working directory and start using it

     # clone the project
     git clone https://github.com/Devgaze/qangulars.git